amikos-tech/chroma-cookbook/docs/security/auth.md

 Chroma offers built in authentication and authorization mechanisms to secure your Chroma instance.

-!!! warn "Auth Disabled by Default"
+!!! warning "Auth Disabled by Default"

     By default, Chroma does not require authentication.
 You must enable it manually.
 If you are deploying Chroma in a public-facing environment, it is **highly** recommended to enable authentication.

+!!! warning "Auth needs the company of SSL/TLS"

+    Authentication without encryption is insecure.
+If you are deploying Chroma in a public-facing environment, it is **highly** recommended that you add (SSL/TLS)[ssl-proxy.md].

 ## Authentication